3 people dead, 2 injured in shooting at Greenwood Park Mall

 The coroner’s office is working to identify the victims.

+Two people, including a 12-year-old girl, were injured in the shooting.
+They were both in stable condition Sunday night, according to police.

-Police indicated that the shooter was carrying a rifle with multiple magazines of ammunition through the mall’s food court before firing upon the mall crowd.
+Police say the shooter was carrying a rifle with multiple magazines of ammunition through the mall’s food court before firing upon the mall crowd.

-The Indianapolis Metropolitan Police Department says officers were sent to assist the Greenwood Police Department in responding to the shooting.

-Police say both people injured in the shooting, including a 12-year-old girl, were in stable condition.
+One witness, 15-year-old Draven Sanders, tells News 8 he was in the food court with his friends when he heard “dozens” of gunshots.

+“We were sitting down eating.
+I heard one gunshot.
+I thought it was off a chair.
+I heard multiple, probably 30.
+I didn’t hear any arguing or anything,” Sanders said.
+“Then we run.
+I see people getting injured and stuff.
+We keep running.
+I look back and make sure I’m with all my friends still.
+And then we get to the car and leave as soon as we can.”

-Greenwood Mayor Mark Myers has released an updated statement on Facebook, stating that the shooter’s motive and identity are unknown.
+Greenwood Mayor Mark Myers released a statement Sunday night on Facebook, stating that the shooter’s motive and identity are unknown.
 He also thanked the 22-year-old man for stopping the shooter.

 Leaders around Indiana have responded to Sunday’s mass shooting.